Skip to Main Content

 What are typical production timelines in Peru?

-Peruvian production timelines must account for altitude acclimatization (Cusco sits at 3,400m), weather patterns, and MinCultura permitting.
-A standard feature typically requires 4-8 weeks of pre-production, 5-10 weeks of principal photography, and 2-3 weeks of wrap.
-Machu Picchu filming permits are extremely limited — tripods and professional equipment require special authorization.
+Peruvian timelines must account for altitude, weather, and MinCultura permitting.
+Cusco sits at 3,400m, so crews need time to adjust.
+A standard feature usually needs 4-8 weeks of pre-production, 5-10 weeks of principal photography, and 2-3 weeks of wrap.
+Machu Picchu permits are very tight, and tripods and pro gear need special sign-off.
 Rainy season in the highlands runs November-March.

 How do production managers navigate Peruvian film incentives?

-A skilled Peruvian production manager helps navigate available incentives including Ibermedia grants and MinCultura Economic Stimulus programmes.
-Peru's competitive pricing and no-union flexibility (12-14 hour shooting days are standard) provide inherent cost advantages, which a local production manager helps you maximize.
+A skilled Peruvian production manager helps you tap available incentives, including Ibermedia grants and MinCultura Economic Stimulus programmes.
+Peru's low pricing and no-union flexibility add built-in cost advantages, and 12-14 hour shooting days are standard.
+A local manager helps you make the most of all of it.

 What do crew rates look like in Peru?

-Peruvian crew rates are very competitive by international standards.
-No union structures mean flexible 12-14 hour shooting days.
-Rates vary between Lima's higher costs and regional locations.
-A production manager with local experience helps budget accurately and coordinate the well-stocked equipment inventory available through Lima-based service companies.
+Peruvian crew rates are very competitive by global standards.
+With no union structures, 12-14 hour shooting days stay flexible.
+Rates differ between Lima's higher costs and the regions.
+A production manager with local experience helps you budget well and tap the deep gear inventory held by Lima-based service firms.

 How do you match a production manager to my production?